startnine/startnine.github.io/_posts/2018-02-16-new-stuff-on-the-horizon.md

 </a>
 </div>

-Finally, we'd like to apologize for slow development recently.
-We're hoping to speed things up, moving forward...speaking of which, we're still looking for developers, so if you have experience with C# and are comfortable with .NET 4.0 and WPF, feel free to join our Discord server, we'll discuss matters further there :OD
+Finally, we’d like to apologize for slow development recently.
+We’re hoping to speed things up, moving forward...speaking of which, we’re still looking for developers, so if you have experience with C# and are comfortable with .NET 4.0 and WPF, feel free to join our Discord server, we’ll discuss matters further there :OD

-If you don't feel like making a commitment, feel free to fork us!
-We'll probably accept your pull request.
+If you don’t feel like making a commitment, feel free to fork us!
+We’ll probably accept your pull request.

-Expect more news soon - we're hoping to update this log more often in the future.
+Expect more news soon - we’re hoping to update this log more often in the future.